QaysTrad/rbk4-self-assessment-week1/ds-stack-queue-diff/README.md

 * [ ] Describe the difference between a stack and a queue and give examples of when you might use them.

 		Stack :
-		1 - the stack FIFO (first in first out)
+		1 - the stack LIFO (last in first out)
 		2 - it's simlier to the array , just the deffrence in the implement 3 - make the values more readable for the user